Premian-Labs/range-order-bot/README.md

 ## Improvement List & Changelog

-- [ ] make minOptionPrice per market for better granular control
+- [x] make minOptionPrice per market for better granular control
-- [ ] convert timeThresholdMin into hours
+- [x] convert timeThresholdMin into hours
-- [ ] refactor base token address out of marketParams (not a trade setting)
-- [ ] ignore liquidity settings to avoid loss of trade setting on repo updates
+- [x] ignore liquidity settings to avoid loss of trade setting on repo updates
 - [ ] add check to ensure total LP range orders are not duped
+- [ ] add delta and theta based lp range updates for more efficient updating